bbesmanoff/indoor-umbrellas/README.md

 * Node (>= 4.1.0)
 * NPM (>= 2.14.0)
+* MySQL (>= 5.6)

 Then, clone the repo.  `cd` into that directory and run `npm install`.
 This will pull down all the project dependencies.
+Next, run `npm run migrations` to prepare the database.
 Afterwards, run `npm start` to launch the server.

 ## Project Setup
 [Gulp][gulp] is used to build and serve the project.
 Behind the scenes, `npm